Ihyvd/Blue-Archive-Coordinate-Getter/README.md

 The bookmarklet is completely self-contained and doesn't require any external servers or accounts.
 Everything runs locally in your browser for maximum compatibility and privacy.

 ---
+## Special Thanks!

 **Remember:** This tool helps you understand expert positioning, but mastering high-difficulty content still requires practice and strategic understanding.
 Use coordinate mapping as a foundation for developing your own precision gameplay skills.

-**This tool was inspired by https://arca.live/b/bluearchive/130030062** Full credits to the idea to its creator!
+**This tool was inspired by https://arca.live/b/bluearchive/130030062** Full credits to the idea to its creator, 야드파운드인치갤런!

+Thank you Soomshigi for helping me create this post as it was directly inspired from someone else on Arca: https://arca.live/b/bluearchive/139131901

+Thank you Mapleless for providing a keymap file for MumuPlayer as I wasn't using that emulator at the time!